 How do you grow a Dancing Bones Cactus?

-- Place the dancing bones cactus in a pot large enough for the roots to almost touching the pot’s sides.
-Replant a new plant that has been pot confined.
+• Place the dancing bones cactus in a pot large enough for the roots to almost touch the pot’s sides.
+Replant a new plant that has been pot-confined.
 When the roots of older specimens get crowded, report them.
 Use a larger pot and high-quality cactus soil.

-- Put the dancing bones cactus in a bright to a medium-light indoor location that does not become lower than 55 degrees Fahrenheit.
+• Put the dancing bone cactus in a bright to medium-light indoor location that does not become lower than 55 degrees Fahrenheit.
 Set the cactus in a light-shaded area outside.
 When the temperature drops below 55 degrees at night, bring the dancing bones indoors.

 What can be the care tips for the plant to grow?